theKashey/react-focus-lock/README.md

  </div>
 </FreeFocusInside>
 ```

-Even the better is to `whiteList` FocusLock areas - for example "you should handle only React Stuff in React Root"
+Another option for hybrid applications is to `whiteList` area where Focus-Lock should act, automatically allowing other managers in other areas.
+The code below will scope Focus-Lock on inside the (react)`root` element, so anything jQuery can add to the body will be ignored.
 ```js
 <FocusLock whiteList={node => document.getElementById('root').contains(node)}>
  ...
 </FocusLock>
 ```

+### Two Focus-Locks
+React-Focus-Lock is expected to be a singlentone.
-PS: __please use webpack or yarn resolution for force one version of react-focus-lock used__
+__Use webpack or yarn resolution for force only one version of react-focus-lock used.

 > webpack.conf
 ```js